openshift-kni/lifecycle-agent/docs/image-based-upgrade.md

   - Prep
 ```

-IBU status `.histoy` can be used understand when stages were desired and time taken to complete successfully
+IBU status `.history` provides timing information for the stages, indicating start and completion times for the stages

 ```yaml
 status: